FAQ

 How may I clean my stainless steel burner?

-You can easily clean your stainless steel fireplace by using a standard stainless steel spray cleaner found in your local supermarket or hardware store along with a soft cloth to wipe it down.
-If you choose to remove discoloration of the fuel tray and lid, we recommend removing the fuel tray from the fireplace and use a paste or cream-like stainless steel cleaner and a soft cloth to rub and buff it clean.
+You can easily clean your stainless steel fireplace using a standard stainless steel spray cleaner found in your local supermarket or hardware store and a soft cloth to wipe it down.
+If you choose to remove discoloration of the fuel tray and lid, we recommend removing the fuel tray from the fireplace and using a paste or cream-like stainless steel cleaner and a soft cloth to rub and buff it clean.

 BIO-ETHANOL FUEL QUESTIONS